0xPolygonID/docs/docs/quick-start-demo.md

     <img width="300" src={useBaseUrl("img/quick-start-demo/verifier-request.jpg")}></img>
 </div>

 5. Click on Approve.
-After which, the process of generating the proof is started:
+After which, the process of generating the proof starts:

 <div align="center">
     <img width="300" src={useBaseUrl("img/quick-start-demo/verifier-proof.jpg")}></img>
 </div>

-6. And finally, the proof is generated which then will be validated by the Verifier. you will receive the following response on the Query builder website:
+6. And finally, the proof is generated.
+The verifier will check the revocation status and some additional information.
+The proof is then sent and validated by the verifier.
+You will receive the following response on the Query builder website:
 <div align="center">
     <img width="600" src={useBaseUrl("img/quick-start-demo/verifier-validation.png")}></img>
 </div>